 European Walnut

-Already in ancient Greece the walnut was the food of the gods, was regarded as a good luck charm and Symbol of fertility.
-The European walnut tree (Juglans) is harder, heavier and mostly brighter than the so often processed American version.
-Its trunk wood is matt-brown, light violet to black-brown and very popular in upmarket furniture construction due to its excellent processing properties and the special appearance.
+The European walnut (Juglans) is harder, heavier and usually lighter in colour than the so often processed American variety.
+Its heartwood is matt brown, slightly violet to black-brown and very popular in upmarket furniture manufacturing due to its excellent processing properties and unique appearance.

-The sometimes-irregular veins and the cloudy colouring are very attractive.
-Walnut wood is described as semi-ring porous and has a natural durability, which is above all due to the tannic acid inherent in the wood.
+The sometimes irregular texture and the cloudy colouring are appealing.
+Walnut is “semi-circularporous” and has a natural durability, which is due in particular to the tannic acid inherent in the wood.

 Origin | Germany, Central Europe |